-The Warriors were at their Harlem Globetrotter-esque best in a 56-18 dismantling of an Origin-depleted Brisbane in Round 12 of the 2013 season – the highest score ever conceded by the Broncos at home.
-Playmakers Feleti Mateo and Shaun Johnson ran riot, while Glen Fisiiahi, Manu Vatuvei, Konrad Hurrell and Thomas Leuluai all bagged doubles in the 10-try landslide.
+The Warriors were at their Harlem Globetrotter-esque best in a 56-18 dismantling of an Origin-depleted Brisbane in Round 12 of the 2013 season – the highest score ever conceded by the Broncos at home at the time.
+Playmakers Feleti Mateo and Shaun Johnson ran riot for the last-placed visitors, while Glen Fisiiahi, Manu Vatuvei, Konrad Hurrell and Thomas Leuluai all bagged doubles in the 10-try landslide.

 The exhilarating win helped deflect attention away from front-row enforcer Russell Packer, who was busted urinating on the Suncorp Stadium turf pre-game and fined $15,000 for bringing the game into disrepute.
 A permanent member of the Warriors’ pack since early-2009, Packer played just one more game for the club (his 110th) with injury curtailing his season before an ill-fated move to the Knights.